About the Program

 - Hands-on experience with on-campus laboratories and dispensaries resembling those in the optical industry and patient contact and dispensing experience via an on-site clinical internship.

 - Training on state-of-the-industry instrumentation and machinery, gaining competence in all aspects of being an optician, from fabrication to the dispensing of the finished product.

 - Eligibility for entrance to the New York State Professional Licensing Examination for Ophthalmic Dispensing once you successfully complete the program.

-- Flexible scheduling that enables you to fulfill your classroom requirements in as little as three days a week.
+- Benefit from flexible scheduling that enables you to fulfill your classroom requirements while balancing life’s demands.